Chapters in Development

 Non-Snare Backbeats

 The snare isn’t the only instrument that can play the backbeat.
-In Queen’s “We Will Rock You” (Example 2), the is made with stomping feet and clapping hands instead of drums.
-In hip hop and electronic music, it’s common to replace snare hits with hand claps, or to layer both together to create a variety of backbeat timbres (as in Examples 8 and 9 below).
+In Queen’s “We Will Rock You” (Example 4), the basic rock beat is made with stomping feet and clapping hands instead of drums.
+In hip hop and electronic music, it’s common to replace snare hits with hand claps or finger snaps.
+Multiple backbeat sounds can also be layered together to create a variety of backbeat timbres (as in Examples 8 and 9 below).

-In many jazz subgenres, including swing and bop, the drummer might play a backbeat on the hi-hats by closing the two cymbals together with a foot pedal.
-The result is usually a short, sharp, percussive sound, similar in many ways to the timbre of the snare drum (see Swing Rhythms, Example 1).
+In many jazz subgenres, including swing and bop, the drummer might play a backbeat on the hi-hats by closing the two cymbals together with a foot pedal (see Swing Rhythms for more information).
+The result is usually a short, sharp, percussive sound, similar in many ways to the timbre of the snare drum.
 This hi-hat backbeat was the precursor to the snare backbeat.
-Example 3, from Ella Fitzgerald’s rendition of “Fascinating Rhythm,” shows a hi-hat backbeat on beats two and four (and one eighth-note anticipation).
+Example 5, from Ella Fitzgerald’s rendition of “Fascinating Rhythm,” shows a hi-hat backbeat on beats two and four (and one eighth-note anticipation).
 Notice how the snare in this example plays a syncopated rhythm, whereas the hi-hat is much more regular.

 Half- and Double-Time Feels

-When the tempo is 80–160 , the rhythm of the kick and snare in a will likely be understood as the or .
-Such drumbeats can be said to have a , in which the drums and tempo work together to establish a clear groove that would be easy to dance to.
+When the tempo is 80–160 bpm, the rhythm of the kick and snare in a basic rock beat will likely be understood as the beat or tactus.
+Such drumbeats can be said to have a normal feel, in which the drums and tempo work together to establish a clear groove that would be easy to dance to.
 Sometimes grooves use the same alternation of kick and snare to suggest a tempo above 160 bpm or slower than 80 bpm.
 These fast and slow drumbeats might still support the tempo for a groove, if that tempo is also felt as notably fast or slow.
-Other times, however, the rest of the groove still suggests a tactus of 80–160 bpm despite the unusually fast or slow tempo.
-In such cases, we use the terms and to describe the misalignment of the drums with the rest of the groove (Example 4).
+Other times, however, the rest of the groove still suggests a tactus of 80–160 bpm despite the unusually fast or slow backbeat.
+In such cases, we use the terms double-time and half-time to describe the misalignment of the drums with the rest of the groove (Example 6).

 box notation illustrating double-time, normal, and half-time feels

-Miley Cyrus’s “Wrecking Ball” has a tempo of 120 bpm, right in the middle of the preferred tempo range for a tactus.
-In the song’s chorus (0:40), the slow backbeat would suggest a tempo of only 60 bpm—too slow for most listeners (see Example 6).
-If we instead keep time at the 120-bpm pulse, we hear a half-time drumbeat.
-The tension between the slow pacing of the drumbeat and the normal tempo of the rest of the song gives the chorus a lush, dramatic feeling.
+Phil Collins’s “Take Me Home” has a tempo of 119 bpm, right in the middle of the preferred tempo range for a tactus.
+The song’s slow backbeat would suggest a tempo of only 60 bpm—too slow for most listeners (see Example 8).
+If we instead keep time at the 119-bpm pulse, we hear a half-time drumbeat.
+The tension between the slow pacing of the backbeat (with a clap substituting for snare), the skittering sixteenth-note hi-hats, and the syncopated toms and woodblock, supported by a similarly fast synth ostinato, gives this groove a fractured feeling, at once relaxed and anxious.

 Dembow

 The snare drum doesn’t always play the backbeat, and one non-backbeat snare pattern is particularly noteworthy.
-Dembow refers to both a genre of music and a rhythmic pattern common in that genre and in others (e.g., reggaeton, dance hall).
-In its simplest form, the drumbeat has a kick drum on all four beats and snare drum playing the last two parts of a tresillo (3+3+2) rhythm.
-The chorus of Luis Fonsi’s “Despacito” is one example (see Example 7, 1:23).
+Dembow refers to both a genre of music and a rhythmic pattern common in that genre and in others (e.g., reggaeton, dancehall).
+In its simplest form, the dembow drumbeat has a kick drum on all four beats and snare drum playing the last two parts of a tresillo (3+3+2) rhythm.
+The chorus of Bad Bunny’s “LA CANCIÓN” is one example (see Example 9, 0:52).

 The Kick Drum

-Whereas the snare-drum backbeat is the most reliable feature of a groove, the kick drum pattern is more flexible.
-As we’ve seen, kick drum played on beats one and three is a common option, forming part of the .
-Another common pattern is called : the kick drum plays every quarter note, usually alongside a snare-drum backbeat, as in Blondie’s “Heart of Glass” (Example 8), or with no snare at all.
+Whereas the snare-drum backbeat is the most common feature of a quadruple meter groove, the kick drum pattern is more flexible.
+As we’ve seen, kick drum played on beats one and three is a common option, forming part of the basic rock beat.
+Another common pattern is called four on the floor: the kick drum plays every quarter note, usually alongside a snare-drum backbeat, as in Blondie’s “Heart of Glass” (Example 10), or with no snare at all.

 Syncopation is more common in the bass drum than in the snare of pop drumbeats.
-Example 9 shows the drumbeat of Kendrick Lamar’s “HUMBLE.”, which has a consistent backbeat provided by the hand claps, but plenty of sixteenth-note syncopation in the kick drum.
+Example 11 shows the drumbeat of Kendrick Lamar’s “HUMBLE.”, which has a consistent backbeat provided by the hand claps, but plenty of straight syncopation in the kick drum.
 Note that the kick still enters reliably on the downbeat of each measure, despite syncopation elsewhere.

 Cymbals

 The next two examples show the range of options for cymbals in drumbeats.
-The first is from Xiao Zhan’s “Made to Love,”[1] with a consistent sixteenth-note pulse in the hi-hats (Example 10; you can also hear a snappy non-snare sample for the backbeat and, starting around 0:10, a syncopated kick drum).
-The second example is from Dream Theater’s “As I Am” (see Example 11).
-The song’s first drumbeat (at 0:55) is a backbeat with quarter notes on the and downbeats marked by the crash cymbal.
+The first is from Xiao Zhan’s “Made to Love,”[1] with a consistent sixteenth-note pulse in the hi-hats (Example 12; you can also hear a snappy non-snare sample for the backbeat and, starting around 0:10, a syncopated kick drum).
+The second example is from Dream Theater’s “As I Am” (see Example 13).
+The song’s first drumbeat (at 0:55) is a half-time backbeat with quarter notes on the china cymbal and downbeats marked by the crash cymbal.
 The next groove (1:14) speeds up a little and shifts to a normal feel with the crash playing eighth notes.

 Compound Quadruple and Simple Triple Drumbeats

-Most pop music is in meter, but the next most common meters in most popular music genres are and .
+Most pop music is in simple quadruple meter, but the next most common meters in most popular music genres are compound quadruple and simple triple.

-In compound quadruple time, the is simply adjusted for the new three-part beat division: the kick drum still plays on one and three, the snare still plays the backbeat on two and four, and cymbals (or some other instrument) still articulates the beat division, as in “If You Don’t Know Me by Now,” by Harold Melvin & the Blue Notes (see Example 12).[2]
+In compound quadruple time, the basic rock beat is simply adjusted for the new three-part beat division: the kick drum still plays on one and three, the snare still plays the backbeat on two and four, and cymbals (or some other instrument) still articulates the beat division.
+These three elements make up the drumbeat in “If You Don’t Know Me by Now,” by Harold Melvin & the Blue Notes (see Example 14).[2]

-In time, it isn’t possible to alternate kick and snare hits of equal length in each measure.
-The most common approach is to delay the snare “backbeat” until the third beat of every measure; this is what happens in Paramore’s “That’s What You Get” (see Example 13).
+In simple triple time, it isn’t possible to alternate kick and snare hits of equal length in each measure.
+The most common approach is to delay the snare “backbeat” until the third beat of every measure; this is what happens in Paramore’s “That’s What You Get” (see Example 15).
 After an intro with exuberant “3 e + a” fills on the snare, the drums settle into the groove transcribed below.
-The kick-drum rhythm keeps things interesting while delaying the snare hit.
-The second verse of this song (0:27) is also notable: the drums shift to a (as if in quadruple meter) while the rest of the band keeps playing in the triple meter established up to this point.
+The tresillo kick-drum rhythm keeps things interesting while delaying the snare hit.
+The second verse of this song (0:27) is also notable: the drums shift to a basic rock beat (as if in quadruple meter) while the rest of the band keeps playing in the triple meter established up to this point.

 Further Reading